-Keeping in mind that mistakes are wonderful opportunities to learn, the biggest mistake parents made that kept the meetings for coming closer to perfection was talking too much.
+Keeping in mind that mistakes are wonderful opportunities to learn, the biggest mistake parents made that kept the meetings from coming closer to perfection was talking too much.
 Children are not thrilled about family meetings that provide another platform for parents to lecture.
 Parents need to talk less and listen more.
 Yes, I know how difficult this is—I’m still working on it.
 Somehow we parents think we aren’t doing our jobs unless we are talking, talking, talking.

-Another mistake was trying to “fix feelings” (or to try to talking children out of having their feelings) instead of just listening.
+Another mistake was trying to “fix feelings” (or to try talking children out of having their feelings) instead of just listening.
 Sometimes it can be encouraging to validate feelings, but try validating feelings with you lips together, "Mmmmm."
 This allows children to discover that they can work through their feelings and learn from them.

-It is most effective to have family meetings once a week and to stick to the allotted time of 20 to 30 minutes—even if everything on the agenda has not been covered.
+It is most effective to have family meetings once a week and to stick to an allotted time of 20 to 30 minutes—even if everything on the agenda has not been covered.
 This just might help your children learn "delayed gratification."
 Also, it gives them time to absorb what was discussed during the meeting, to try the agreed upon solution, and to practice working things out for themselves in between meetings.

 Family meetings are one of the most important tools parents can use to teach children so many valuable social and life skills such as:

 - Mutual respect